lappis-unb/rasa-ptbr-boilerplate/README.md

 wait a minute for the loading process, and then you can talk to mybot.

-Take a look to adpaters to run your bot in other platafforms.
+Take a look to adapters to run your bot in other platafforms.

 ## Hubot Adapters